httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Serializing a Float {#ser-float}

-Given a float as input_float, return an ASCII string suitable for use in a textual HTTP header value.
+Given a float as input_float, return an ASCII string suitable for use in a HTTP header value.

 1. Let output be an empty string.
 2. If input_float is less than (but not equal to) 0, append "-" to output.